DanielpFR/MDI/MDI_Playbook_Sample.md

 As you know, MDI is a powerful solution to detect abnormal or suspicious activities from managed or unmanaged or even unknown machines targeting Domain Controllers.
 When running a playbook or a pentesting ensure your MDI configuration is well configured and ready, especially with the machine learning period; please see linked-In article: https://www.linkedin.com/post/edit/6938115126705184768/.

+Keep in mind that tools used below are just sample ones and do not use hacking third party tools with production accounts.

 Then from a new machine (fresh install, managed or unmanaged) try the following scenarios:

 ## 1 – Network mapping reconnaissance (DNS)